Moha-boukhatem/LZ77_Algorithm/README.md

 # TextCompression
-Implementation of the LZ77 compression algorithm -- academic project
+Implementation of the LZ77 compression algorithm (academic project)